RumblingLump/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

 b: Do you want to have a pretzel for a spine?!
-Stop hunching over your screen!
+Stop hunching over your screen!§

 ```
 bb({body:"meta"});
 ```

-b: That means you too.
+b: That means you too.§

 ```
 bb({body:"normal", mouth:"normal"});